hobbit-project/hobbit-project.github.io/pages/docs/system_integration.md

 1. `receiveGeneratedTask` is the method which is called if your system receives a task that should be fulfilled.
 Based on the data that you receive, your system should generate the result the benchmark is assuming and send it back using the `sendResultToEvalStorage` method.
 Please check the benchmarks API for the format that the data of the task will have and which format the (serialized) result should have.
 1. `close` is the method which will be called at the end after the benchmarking is done and your system is asked to shut down.
 Make sure that `super.close()` is the last method called this method.

 Note that there are additional methods which could be overriden by your class if you want to make use of them.
-An overview of these methods can be found at TBA.
+An overview of these methods can be found at [System API](/system_integration_api.html).

-Based on this general implementation, we will show two scenarios how the communication with the system can be managed.
+One of possibilities to manage communication with the system is to write a system adapter as a wrapper.
+Other options are described at [System API](/system_integration_api.html).

 ### 2.a.
 The System Adapter as wrapper